wireservice/agate/docs/tutorial.rst

     |  ...             | ...       | ...   | ...                     |
     |------------------+-----------+-------+-------------------------|

 Well, what are you waiting for?
-Get to reporting!
+It's your turn!

 Where to go next
 ================